moq-wg/moq-transport/draft-ietf-moq-transport.md

   * For Subscribes with Filter Type LatestGroup, this is 0
   * For Subscribes with Filter Type AbsoluteStart or AbsoluteRange, this is equal to the StartObject field of the Subscribe message
 * Preceding Group Offset: A field in the Joining Fetch message indicating the relative offset from the start of the Subscribe

+Note: If a relay does not yet have LatestGroup and LatestObject for a given track, it may choose to either forward both the Subscribe and the Joining Fetch upstream or to watch until the Joining Fetch can be resolved locally.
+However it is handled, the Resolved Subscribe Start values for a Joining Fetch MUST correspond to the Subscribe within the same session so the Fetch and Subscribe can be contiguous and non-overlapping.

 Using that information and the following algorithm, these values are computed: